MaggieMoss/sinatra-deployment-guide/README.md

 # Deploy Sinatra Apps to Heroku
+Before deploying to heroku, you'll want to edit your Gemfile and your config/database.rb file.
+Use the examples in this repo as a guide.

 Steps for deploying a sinatra app to heroku

 1. Create an account at heroku.com